ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 📡 Carrier Aggregation (CA) optimization for faster and more stable mobile data connections

-* 💡 Custom LED configuration
+* 💡 Custom LED configuration and Task Plan

 * 🎨 Custom Theme for a modern and responsive web interface